presslabs/gitium/gitium/readme.txt

 = How to deploy automatically after a push? =

 You can ping the webhook url after a push to automatically deploy the new code.
-The webhook url can be found under `Code` menu.
+The webhook url can be found under `Gitium` menu, `Settings` section.
 This url also plays well with Github or Bitbucket webhooks.

 = Does it works on multi site setups? =